-Fibula hemimelia is a congenital condition where part or all of the fibula bone is missing.
+Fibular hemimelia (also known as fibula deficiency) is a congenital condition where part or all of the fibula bone is missing.
 The fibula is the smaller, outer bone of the lower leg.
 In this condition, the leg is also thinner and shorter.
-Most of the time, fibula hemimelia affects only one leg, but it may affect both sides.
-There are several other physical defects that may be associated with fibula hemimelia, including:
+Most of the time, fibular hemimelia affects only one leg, but it may affect both sides.
+There are several other physical defects that may be associated with fibular hemimelia.

 - Partial or complete absence of the anterior cruciate ligament (ACL) in the knee